Nextiva / Blog / Customer Experience

 5. Prioritize customer experience

+Transparency is important.
+Share these metrics with your team and encourage them to experiment with new strategies to improve the customer journey.
 For example, you could pilot a new script for handling common customer complaints or introduce a post-call survey to gather specific feedback on agent interactions.

-6. Optimize your current processes
+6. Optimize processes and workflows

-7. Focus on employee engagement & growth
+7. Focus on employee engagement and growth

 An example of gamification for call center agents